k0imet/repo/about.md

 - Authored Challenges for Tribe CTF 2021.

-- Led in Organization and Authored Challenges for CyberStars Tanzania 2021-22 Qualification and Final Round
+- Led in Technical Organization and Delivery of CyberStars Tanzania 2021-22 Qualification and Finals

 - Technical Director in Delivering Bsides Nairobi Cyber Challenge

-- Technical Director in Delivering KCA InterUNI CTF
+- Technical Director in Delivering KCA ShehacksKE InterUNI CTF 2022

+- Led in Technical Organization and Delivery of CyberStars of Uganda 2022 Qualification and Finals